barmkin/design-patterns/behavioral/strategyPattern/README.md

 - [Folder Path](./src/main/java/it/gb/sortingAlgorithms/)

-Choose three different strategies to sort an array of integers.
+The goal of the exercise is to implement the sorting algorithms using the Strategy Pattern to provide flexibility in choosing different strategies.
+The focus is on designing the strategy interface, concrete strategies, and the context class that uses the strategy.
 This example also calculates the time in seconds.